KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 First, apply painter’s tape to the tub deck.

-We’re doing this because KERDI-FIX will fill the gap between the tub and first row of KERDI-BOARD.
+I’m doing this because KERDI-FIX will fill the gap between the tub and the first row of KERDI-BOARD.
 But you don’t want to get KERDI-FIX on your new tub only because it can be messy.

 Apply KERDI-FIX to the tub lip using a caulking gun.